-This is the second section in B1.
+This is the third section in B1.
 When writing your CV, the ERC recommends using the provided CV model as much as possible.
-The CV and the track record of B1 is as important as your project.
+The CV and the track record of B1 are as important as your project.
 So, do not leave it until the last moment.
 It is an opportunity to convince the panel that you are a leader in your field.
-Highlight your key strengths and accomplishments, tell them your story.
+Highlight your key strengths and accomplishments, and tell them your story.
 Avoid letting panel members wonder about things; they really look at your proposal in detail.
 If there are gaps or other issues in your CV, explain why.

 Feasibility